KevinTanCH/GAproject4/README.md

 ![Alt text](./ReadMePics/Login.png "Login/Register")

 #### Seller:
-As a seller, you can create new items to sell on the shop.
+As a seller, seller can create new items to sell on the shop.

 ![Alt text](./ReadMePics/seller1.png "seller view on store page")

-You can track your orders from buyers.
-You can click on the buyer's name in the orderlist to view more info on your buyers.
+Seller can track your orders from buyers.
+Seller can click on the buyer's name in the order list to view more info on buyers.
+Seller can edit order status.

 ![Alt text](./ReadMePics/seller2.png "seller view on order page")

 #### Buyer:

-As a buyer, you can buy items on the shop.
+As a buyer, buyer can buy items on the shop.
 Click on an item in the store page to view item detail.
-In the item detail page you can click on the seller name to view more details on the seller.
+In the item detail page Buyer can click on the seller name to view more details on the seller.

 ![Alt text](./ReadMePics/buyer1.png "buyer view on store page")

-You can track your orders.
-You can click on the seller's name in the orderlist to view more info on the seller.
+Buyer can track your orders.
+Buyer can click on the seller's name in the order list to view more info on the seller.
+Buyer can set order status to purchase

 ![Alt text](./ReadMePics/buyer2.png "buyer view on order page")